P-Bao/FlumenData/docs/index.md

 > Start everything with a single command: `make init`.

 !!! tip "Project Status"
-    **Tier 0 is validated**: PostgreSQL, Valkey and MinIO are up with healthchecks, named volumes and config under `/config`.
+    **Tier 0 is validated**: PostgreSQL and MinIO expose healthchecks, named volumes, and generated config under `/config`.
     **Tier 1 is operational**: Apache Spark 4.0.1, Hive Metastore 4.1.0, and Delta Lake 4.0 are deployed and tested.
+    **Tier 2 & Tier 3 are live**: JupyterLab, Trino, and Superset are ready for demos.

 ## Quickstart